Welcome to the Northview Heights Library Learning Commons!

 What can students do?

-Northview's Library has 20 000 books and a lab of 34 computers with Internet access.
+Northview's Library has 20 000 books, quiet study and collaborative work spaces, Chromebooks, computers with Internet access, and printing.
 Students can use the Library Learning Commons on their own when it is open in the mornings, during the lunch period and/or after school as well as with their classes to browse for books, read their e-mail, work on their assignments or use one of our online research databases.
-When students are at home or in public library, students can access our Northview Heights Secondary School > Virtual Library 24 hours a day to use subscription databases or selected web links including the Toronto Public Library (Hours & Locations), and TDSB student research guide.
+When students are at home or in public library, students can access our Northview Heights Secondary School Virtual Library 24 hours a day to use subscription databases or selected web links including the Toronto Public Library (Hours & Locations), and TDSB student research guide.